aquietinvestor/zips/draft-zip-hybrid-deferred-devfund.md

 FPF SHALL strive to define target metrics and key performance indicators, and the ZCG Committee SHOULD utilize these in its funding decisions.

-### Process

-**Non-Direct Funding Model**: This ZIP recognizes there is strong community support for a non-direct funding model.
-As such, ECC and ZF MUST collaborate with the Zcash community to research and explore the establishment of a non-direct funding model.
-The research should consider potential designs as well as possible legal and regulatory risks.

-**ZCG Slice**: The ZCG slice should encourage decentralization and support independent teams dedicated to Zcash.
-Major funding decisions should be based, to the extent feasible, on inputs from domain experts and pertinent stakeholders.

-**Value of ZEC**: In case the value of ZEC jumps, ZCG should not wastefully use excessive amounts of funds.
-Conversely, given market volatility and eventual halvings, it is desirable to create rainy-day reserves.

 **Direct Grant Option**

 It may be deemed better, operationally or legally, if ZCG funds are not